Hand any window to your AI agent.

 Per-app trust gates

-First MCP-driven capture of a new app pops an Allow / Deny / Always-Allow prompt.
-Trust decisions live in user defaults and are revocable from Settings.
+First MCP-driven capture of a new app pops an Allow Once / Always Allow / Deny prompt.
+Concurrent requests are serialized so prompts never stack.
+Trust decisions persist under a versioned UserDefaults key and are revocable any time from Settings → Trusted Apps.
 The bearer token is gate one; per-app approval is gate two.

 Sandbox-clean